One Room Challenge: Home Office

 PRIOR, PROPER, PLANNING, PREVENTS, PISS, POOR, PERFORMANCE!!! ( I owe a shout out for this saying to my friend Karen, we used to always say this back during my “big box” visual design days….LOL)

 This week is all about procuring all of the items from my inspiration board.
 I want to be honest with you, I found myself in quite a pickle during my first Spring ORC 2017 week 3 (link here) .
 How you may ask?
-Well, I listed a rug on my inspiration board, and when I went to order the item it had sold out that very week.
-Now I am not saying that it sold out because I had it on my ORC inspiration board, and people might have seen it and love it too, but it sure is quinky dinky don’t you think?
+Well, I listed a rug on my inspiration board, and when I went to order the item it had sold out the same week.
+Now I am not saying that it sold out because I had it on my ORC inspiration board, and people might have seen it and love it too, but it sure is a quinky dinky don’t you think?
 So may take away I learned was always order the items prior to starting your project.
 So I will admit, I may have ordered several of my items prior to my project launch last week, just to make sure I had them in house.
 That is simply called Prior Proper Planning, folks!

 * I was compensated for this post.
 This post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.